 American Psychological Association of Graduate Students

-Outside of work and school, I love spending time with my family, my boyfriend, and our Aussie doodle, Rusell!
+Outside of my clinical work and graduate school, I love spending time with my family, my boyfriend, and our Aussie doodle, Rusell!
 I also love to spend quality time listening to music or podcasts, watching television, running, or going to the nearest boba cafe!